Baal Shem Tov, or Besht — the founder of Chasidism —

 written by the Besht to his brother-in-law about one of his soul ascents)

 Hatikva isn't just a Zionist song; it's a thoroughly Ashkenazi song.
 Yet here is a 1930 recording of a wonderful Mizrachi version from Tunisia, sent to me by Rabbi Kevin Hale, sofer stam.
 It's not only wonderful and different, it also uses the old lyrics, which are just a bit softer and less nationalistic.
-It also includes many verses (read them on Wikipedia).
+It also includes many verses (read them here).
 In particular, the end of the chorus went like this:

 Od lo avdah tikvateinu,

 The ancient hope,

 לשוב לארץ אבותינו

 To return to the land of our ancestors,

 לעיר בה דוד חנה